25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    - Determine value of the `this` variable

 2. Execution Phase
-   - The code of the function that generated the current context is ran line by line.
+   - The code of the function that generated the current context is ran line by line

 #### Creation Phase

-- The argument object is created, containing all the arguments that were passed into the function.
+- The argument object is created, containing all the arguments that were passed into the function

 - Now Hosting happens, the below are the steps of hoisting:
-  - Code is scanned for function declarations: for each function, a property is created in the variable object, pointing to the function.
+  - Code is scanned for function declarations: for each function, a property is created in the variable object, pointing to the function

-  - Code is scanned for variable declarations: for each variable, a property is created in the variable object, and set to undefined.
+  - Code is scanned for variable declarations: for each variable, a property is created in the variable object, and set to undefined

 #### Scoping Chain

-Scoping defines where a certain variable can be accessed.
+Scoping defines where a certain variable can be accessed

-- Each new function creates a scope: the space/environment, in which the variables it defines are accessible.
+- Each new function creates a scope: the space/environment, in which the variables it defines are accessible

-- Lexical scoping: a function that is lexically within another function gets access to the scope of the outer function.
+- Lexical scoping: a function that is lexically within another function gets access to the scope of the outer function

-JavaScript only has function scoping.
+JavaScript only has function scoping

 - Anything inside a curly braces is block and will have block scope